monda-singai/monda-singai.github.io/_pages/about.md

 ---

-title: "About Monda Singai"
+title: "About"

 ---

 ## Education

-Monda Singai is a product-focused engineering student with a systems-oriented approach to product realization.
+Monda is a product-focused engineering student with a systems-oriented approach to product realization.
 His work integrates design, manufacturing, and lean production principles to translate concepts into manufacturable, scalable solutions.
 He is particularly interested in design for manufacturability (DFM/DFx), digital fabrication, and process optimization within real-world production constraints.

 * Vanderbilt University
   * BS Engineering Science